Contents

 Bills of exchange/credit

 Bills of exchange and credit were documents that allowed merchants to deposit money in one place, receive a piece of paper verifying the deposit, and then use that piece of paper to pay for goods or withdraw the money in another location.
 China was one of the earliest adopters of this practice.
 In the 9th century, China developed a cash transfer system known as flying cash.
-Flying cash became an early form of paper currency when merchants began exchanging their deposit papers for goods.
-The merchant who obtained the flying cash paper would then swap the deposit paper for physical money.
+Flying cash became an early paper currency when merchants began exchanging their deposit papers for goods.
+The merchant who obtained the flying cash paper would swap the deposit paper for physical money.
 Early versions of bills of exchange also existed in India and the Islamic world.

 Banking houses